gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 from a central piece of information.

-So Maven will be the tool to automate several tasks like running Flyway, exporting and importing Apex applications or running unit tests.
+So Maven will be the tool to automate several tasks like running Flyway, exporting and importing APEX applications or running unit tests.

 ### Flyway